Disclosure: We may get commissions for purchases made through links in this post

 According to emedicinehelth, activated charcoal is estimated to reduce absorption of poisonous substances by around 60% and Binchotan Charcoal is often reported to naturally adsorb toxins such as lead, mercury, pesticides and pharmaceuticals, in addition to chlorine and chlorinated by products.

-A commitment to what Binchotan actually removes (apart from chlorine and some sediment) is hard to find online, but this article explains that charcoal can indeed remove pesticides and pharmaceuticals, but only when it’s been heated to much higher temperatures than usual.
+A commitment to what Binchotan actually removes (apart from chlorine and some sediment) is hard to find, but this article suggests that charcoal can indeed remove pesticides and pharmaceuticals, but only when it’s been heated to much higher temperatures than usual.

 Take a normal lump of charcoal, for example.
 This is heated to about 500 degrees, but Binchotan Charcoal is briefly heated to temperatures of around 950 degrees and it would seem this is what makes all the difference, since the wood converts more completely into char and becomes highly porous with a greatly increased surface area.

 So the suggestion is that Binchotan Charcoal ‘may’ be effective at tackling a range of contaminants.
 At the least, it’s commonly accepted that it will tackle chlorine taste and odour, as well as add key minerals into your water.

 Will A Homemade Binchotan Water Filter Remove Fluoride?

 The short answer is no. So if you’re looking to filter out fluoride, activated carbon filters can’t do this.

 Many US and Australian states now add fluoride to municipal water supplies, so if you want to filter it out, you’ll need to invest in a more powerful water filter, such as a Big Berkey (or British Berkefeld) fitted with dedicated fluoride filters.
 They’re not cheap, but they should last you a lifetime.

 How To Make Your Own Water Filter Using Binchotan Charcoal